Paul J. Gemperline

 Paul J. Gemperline (born 1955) is an American analytical chemist and chemometrician.
 He is a Distinguished Professor of Chemistry at East Carolina University (ECU) located in Greenville, North Carolina and has been the recipient of several scientific awards, including the 2003 Eastern Analytical Symposium Award in Chemometrics.
-He is author of more than 60 publications in the field of Chemometrics.
+He is author of more than 60 publications in the field of chemometrics.
 Dr. Gemperline served as Dean of the Graduate School at ECU from 2008 to 2022.
-He retired from ECU June 30, 2022.
+He retired from ECU June 30, 2022 and is now professor emeritus.

-Educational background
+Education

-Gemperline graduated from Cleveland State University with a Bachelor of Science in Chemistry in 1978 and received a Ph.D. in Clinical Bioanalytical Chemistry in 1982.
+Gemperline completed both undergraduate and graduate studies at Cleveland State University (CSU), graduating with a Bachelor of Science in Chemistry in 1978 and a Ph.D. in Analytical Chemistry in 1982.
 His dissertation was titled, "The Design of the Laboratory Network DISNET."

+In 2014 CSU recognized Gemperline as a distinguished alumnus.

+Academic positions

+Gemperline joined the chemistry faculty at East Carolina University (ECU) as an assistant professor in 1982.
+He was promoted to full professor in 1993.
+According to The Daily Reflector he had a long and distinguished teaching and research career at ECU with "more than 30 years of research experience in chemometrics involving 38 undergraduate students, 20 master's students, nine visiting doctoral students and six post-doctoral research assistants" and "more than 60 publications in the field and more than $1.8 million in external grant funds."
+He also is one of three inventors listed on a licensed patent for designing optical filters for chemical calibration.
+He received the Helms Award for Outstanding Research from the East Carolina University Chapter of Sigma Xi in 1987, the East Carolina University Distinguished Research Professor of Chemistry (award for 5-year achievement and permanent title) in 1999, and in 2001 was made an East Carolina University College of Arts and Sciences Distinguished Professor of Chemistry, an award for lifetime achievement and permanent title, given in recognition of "outstanding teaching and advising, research and creative productivity, and professional service."

+In 2003 Gemperline joined the university administration as associate vice chancellor of research and graduate studies.
+He became dean of the Graduate School in 2008 and remained in that position until his retirement in 2022.
+Gemperline served in the positions of president-elect (2009-2010), president (2010-2011), and immediate past president (2011-2012) of the North Carolina Council of Graduate Schools.

 Scientific career

 Gemperline came to the notice of a larger scientific community in 1984 with the publication of a paper describing DISNET in the Journal of Automated Methods and Management in Chemistry.
 (The journal title was changed to Journal of Analytical Methods in Chemistry in 2013.)
 Gemperline and his colleagues provided methodologies which underlay the improvements in calibration accuracy, computer-based data acquisition and mathematical analysis in chemometrics.
-The qualitative advances helped open new scientific fields such as molecular modeling and QSAR, cheminformatics, the ‘-omics’ fields of genomics, proteomics, metabonomics and metabolomics, process modeling and process analytical technology.
+The qualitative advances helped open new scientific fields such as molecular modeling and QSAR, cheminformatics, the '-omics' fields of genomics, proteomics, metabonomics and metabolomics, process modeling and process analytical technology.

-Gemperline has been most influential by dispersing knowledge of his Chemometric methodologies through his publications.
-Better process methods can create inflection points that became the foundation for radical improvements and transitions in the scientific enterprise.
-It can be decades before the implications of particular advances are intuited, especially those related to the basic training of the next generations of chemists.

-Gemperline served as dean of the Graduate School at East Carolina University from 2008 to 2022, and as a chemistry faculty member beginning in 1982.
-He has held several administrative positions at ECU, including associate vice chancellor for research and graduate studies for seven years.